 Feline experts have said that cats have the ability to sense when a person’s organs begin shutting down, and therefore, can sense when a person is nearing death.
 Oscar is not alone.
 Several other animals have been in the news and all over online for not only sensing death, but fires, storms, and danger.
 There are even a dogs who are trained to sense when a person is about 40 minutes away from having a seizure.

-The short answer is yes, cats can in fact sense death on people, though not all will react in a matter to alert others around them.
+The short answer is yes, cats can in fact sense death on people.
+Not all will react in a matter to alert others around them.
 They are not pack animals like dogs, so the sudden alarm to alert other “members” of sickness or death is not common with felines.